 Family Needs Assessments is a service that help community service workers determine your exact needs, family goals, and also your eligibility for services and assistance programs.
 Qualified clients who receive assistance will also be closely tracked through a centralized intake and data collection system.
 Each and every service that a client receives is measured as the family or individual works towards self-sufficiency.
 Staff from Blue Ridge Community Action have established a true system of cross-referral to provide clients with additional sources of financial assistance, programs such as rental assistance, and government services across Alexander County and North Carolina.

 Weatherization Assistance is a key program.
 The non-profit community action agency will help people sign up for free weatherization and conservation and this is offered for poor and low income residents in Alexander county.
 Some examples of the assistance provided includes repairs to homes to conserve energy, help for lowering utility bills, and the upgrades can also even make homes more comfortable.
 It can stop air leaks, patch up homes, improve roofs, and similar actions.
-Additional details weatherization programs.
+Find details on weatherization programs.